Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space

 is the corresponding rescaled and $L^2$-normalized profile inside the box $B_\j$.
 This choice is crucial for the local averages mentioned before.
 By taking local measurements, the derivative of the evolved probability distribution at $t=0$ is given by the local average

-up to expectations the Laplacian in the state $f_j$ (see \Cref{appx-subsec:finite-diff} for details).
+up to expectations of the Laplacian in the state $f_j$ (see \Cref{appx-subsec:finite-diff} for details).
 Estimators for these data points are the starting point for characterizing various models (see \Cref{sec:Coulomb} and \ref{sec:general-learning}).
 In order to construct suitable initial states, we group the boxes into triples (see~\Cref{fig:initial-states}).
-To this end, we construct a collection of disjoint subsets of $\{0:m-1\}^d\coloneqq\{0,...,m-1\}^d$ of cardinality three --- disjoint triples --- denoted by $\Jf$.
-Each element of a triple is labeled by $\alpha \in {0,1,2}$.
+To this end, we construct a collection of disjoint subsets of $\{0:m-1\}^d\coloneqq\{0,...,m-1\}^d$ of cardinality three --- disjoint triples --- denoted by $\Jf$, where we assume that the three boxes form a connected set.
+For each element of a triple, we fix a label $\alpha \in \{0,1,2\}$.
 For brevity, when we write $j \in \Jf$, we refer to the triple whose zeroth box is $B_j$ --- labeled by $j$.
 This allows us to identify $\Jf \subset \{0:m-1\}^d$.
 Using this labeling of the triples, we denote the zeroth, first, and second box, as well as the corresponding initial functions, by

 We then prepare a set of three initial states

 where $(\alpha, \beta) \in\{(0,1), (0,2), (1,2)\}$.

 Before the measurement process, we apply an additional controlled displacement (q.v.~\cite{hayden}),